helen/tailoring-wp-admin-examples/README.md

 # Custom Tailoring the WordPress Admin Experience

 This repository contains code examples for some of the examples contained in various presentations I've given.
-Rather than publishing static code examples or individual Gists, this will allow the code to continue on as an ever-improving and easy-to-view collection of examples in the realm of tailoring the WordPress admin while maintaining a history of changes.
+Rather than publishing static code snippets or individual Gists, this will allow the code to continue on as a collected reference on tailoring the WordPress admin with a clear history of changes and a familiar collaboration model.
 Together with [some](http://wordpress.tv/2013/08/11/helen-hou-sandi-custom-tailoring-the-wordpress-admin-experience/) [videos](http://www.youtube.com/watch?v=krL7SXu0YSc), [slide](http://hyhs.me/wcsf2013) [decks](http://hyhs.me/wpnyc2013), and (currently in-progress) blog post, I hope that this will serve as a helpful resource for all those interested.

 ## Structure and Style